jazzzmen/ai/README.md

 # Implementation of methods for protecting information during transmission over unsecured channels: IDS + Encryption

-This project demonstrates a basic security system with Intrusion Detection System (IDS) and TLS-based encryption combined.
-It is divided into two .zip files.

 # Layer 1: AI-based Intrusion Detection System (IDS) Layer

 Step 1: Unzip the AI Folder